RedPitaya/RedPitaya/doc/developerGuide/os/debian.rst

 Ubuntu 2016.04.2 was used to build Debian/Ubuntu SD card images for Red Pitaya.

-The next two packages need to be installed:
+The next two packages need to be installed on the host PC:

 .. code-block:: shell-session